PRIYANSHU2026/PRIYANSHU2026/README.md

 - 🔭 I’m currently working in a **Research Project**

-- 🌱 I’m currently learning more about **Advanced AI in Medical**
+- 🌱 I’m currently learning more about **Advanced AI in Finance**

-- 👯 I’m looking to collaborate on **Deep neural network projects**
+- 👯 I’m looking to collaborate on **Fintech projects**

-- 💬 Ask me about **AI Technology, Data Structure, Object-Oriented Programming, Cybersecurity, Problem solving**
+- 💬 Ask me about **Financial Technology, Data Structure, Object-Oriented Programming, Cybersecurity**

 - 📫 How to reach me **techarena955@gmail.com**